higherkindness/mu-haskell/docs/docs/intro.md

 # Introduction to Mu-Haskell

-Many companies have embraced microservices architectures as the best way to scale up their internal software systems, separate work across different company divisions and development teams.
-Microservices architectures also allow teams to turn an idea or bug report into a working feature of fix in production more quickly, in accordance to the agile principles.
+Many companies have embraced microservices architectures as the best way to scale up their internal software systems, and separate work across different company divisions and development teams.
+Microservices architectures also allow teams to turn an idea or bug report into a working feature or fix in production more quickly, in accordance to the agile principles.

 However, microservices are not without costs.
-Every connection between microservices becomes now a boundary that requires one to act as a server, and the other to act as the client.
-Each part implementation needs to add the protocol, the codification of the data for transmission, etc. Also, business logic of the application starts to spread around several code bases, making it difficult to maintain.
+Every connection between microservices becomes now a boundary that requires one service to act as a server, and the other to act as the client.
+Each service needs to include an implementation of the protocol, the encoding of the data for transmission, etc. The business logic of the application also starts to spread around several code bases, making it difficult to maintain.

 ## What is Mu-Haskell?

-The main goal of Mu-Haskell is to make you focus on your domain logic, instead of worrying about format and protocol issues.
+The main goal of Mu-Haskell is to allow you to focus on your domain logic, instead of worrying about format and protocol issues.
 To achieve this goal, Mu-Haskell provides two sets of packages:

 * `mu-schema` and `mu-rpc` define schemas for data and services, in a format- and protocol-independent way.
 These schemas are checked at compile-time, so you also gain an additional layer of type-safety.
 * `mu-avro`, `mu-protobuf`, `mu-grpc` (and other to come) implement each concrete format and protocol, following the interfaces laid out by the former two.
-In addition, most of those packages can turn a schema in the corresponding format into the corresponding one in `mu-schema` and `mu-rpc` terms, alleviating you from the need of duplicating definitions.
+In addition, most of those packages can turn a schema in the corresponding format into the corresponding one in `mu-schema` and `mu-rpc` terms, alleviating the need to duplicate definitions.

 ## Quickstart